Jackie-Han-Jiachang/Spot-Ranking/README.md

 - JavaSript can send the review to the backend.
 (5/24/2025)
 - Each attraction is followed by buttons "View Reviews".
 (5/25/2025)
 - A new `viewReview.html` is updated.
 Users can view previous reviews and delete the reviews from it.
 (5/25/2025)
+- A login page is updates.`index.html` is set to be the default page.
+The original page becomes the `attractinon.html` (5/28/2025)
+- User can create an account from the website. `addUser.html` is added to the project.
+(5/28/2025)

 ### Backend